Ise Class, Japanese Battleships

 In October 1944 the catapults were removed to improve the firing arcs of the remaining main turrets.

 The Ises, built in 1917-1918, were similar to the previous Fusos.
-However, they had an improved internal arrangement and replaced the 6" secondary battery with 5.5" guns.
+However, they had an improved internal arrangement, had better siting of their main turrets, and replaced the 6" secondary battery with 5.5" guns.

 Obsolescent by 1943, the Ises were converted to hybrid carrier-battleships, with the rear main turrets removed and replaced with a small flight deck with a capacity of 22 aircraft.
 They were not a success.
 The small air group was inadequate for anything but escort duty and aircraft ferrying, and while a hybrid carrier-battleship made an impressive escort vessel, it was hardly cost-effective.
 As fleet carrier units, they were a complete bust.